gromacs/gromacs/docs/install-guide/index.rst

 Using MKL
 ^^^^^^^^^
-Using MKL_ with the Intel Compilers version 11 or higher is very simple.
+Using MKL_ bundled with the Intel compilers is very simple simple.
 Set up your compiler environment correctly, perhaps with a command like ``source /path/to/compilervars.sh intel64`` (or consult your local documentation).
 Then set ``-DGMX_FFT_LIBRARY=mkl`` when you